FiiO M7 Review – Hi-Res Touch Screen DAP

 As you scroll through your library, within the artist folder specifically, you’ll notice a small ‘play’ button icon to the right of each name.
 When you click the “play” icon directly to the right of an artist name folder, it doesn’t automatically start playing the first song.

-Instead, you have to select artist – then album.
+Instead, you have to select the artist – then the album.
 Once you click play on the icon to the right of the album name it will start playing the first song.
 This will only be a slight drawback if you prefer searching your music by artist, not song name or album title.

 Getting Back To The Home Screen